 To protect the integrity of the chart, the National Treasury took a number of steps to help departments conform to the requirements of the format.
-These included the design and implementation of a detailed training programme, which to date has trained about 5 545 financial practitioners, and the establishment of a classification committee and a call centre to support implementation.
+These included the design and implementation of a detailed training programme and the establishment of a classification committee and a call centre to support implementation.
 The aim of these initiatives is to improve consistency in the application of the new classification rules and to recommend appropriate amendments to the SCOA and the financial system.
-The classification committee regularly issues classification circulars that provide feedback to practitioners on amendments made to the chart of accounts.
+The classification committee issues classification circulars that provide feedback to practitioners on amendments made to the chart of accounts.
 These circulars ensure that consistency is maintained as changes are made to the chart.

-The structure of the ERF is discussed in detail in the annexure to the 2006 Estimates of National Expenditure, issued by the National Treasury, and is summarised in brief in the next section.
+The structure of the ERF is discussed in detail in the annexure to the 2008 Estimates of National Expenditure, issued by the National Treasury, and is summarised in brief in the next section.

-Structure of the government accounts
+Structure of accounts